antihax/goesi/esi/docs/CorporationApi.md

 > []GetCorporationsCorporationIdMembertracking200Ok GetCorporationsCorporationIdMembertracking(ctx, corporationId, optional)
 Track corporation members

-Returns additional information about a corporation's members which helps tracking their activities  ---  This route is cached for up to 3600 seconds
+Returns additional information about a corporation's members which helps tracking their activities  ---  This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Director

 ### Required Parameters